MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/faqs-exo-v3.md

 ## Are Security and Compliance PowerShell and Exchange Online Protection PowerShell cmdlets REST Based?

-No, currently both are available only in their RPS versions.
-If you use the EOP or SCC cmdlets, you need to keep WinRM Basic Auth turned on, on the client machines.
+No, currently both are available only in their RPS versions.<br> If you use the EOP or SCC cmdlets, you need to keep WinRM Basic Authentication turned on, on the client machines.

 ## How to troubleshoot Exchange Online PowerShell v3 module?